Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity: Conclusions

-Since, the standard GR does not reveal the existence of super-massive NSs using a soft EoS (for instance, the SLy EoS favored by GW170817), it becomes interesting to explore extensions of Einstein gravity.
-Concerning this, we have studied how the values of $\alpha$ and $\beta$ would affect the gravitational mass of a NS, i.e., how the Gauss-Bonnet Lagrangian and anisotropies would give rise to smaller and larger masses with respect to the GR counterpart.
-Although several researchers have already investigated the observational restrictions on regularized $4D$ EGB gravity \cite{Clifton2020, Feng2020}, we expect that future astronomical observations will allow us to impose tight constraints on the coupling constant $\alpha$ in $5D$ EGB gravity, also.
+Since the standard GR does not reveal the existence of super-massive NSs using a soft EoS (for instance, the SLy EoS favored by GW170817), it becomes interesting to explore extensions of Einstein gravity.
+Concerning this, we have studied how the values of $\alpha$ and $\beta$ would affect the gravitational mass of a NS, namely, how the Gauss-Bonnet Lagrangian and anisotropies would give rise to smaller and larger masses with respect to the conventional GR results.
+We expect that future astronomical observations will allow us to impose tight constraints on the coupling constant $\alpha$ in $5D$ EGB gravity.
 Using our inference of the maximum NS mass, one may be able to identify what is the degree of modification with respect to GR.
+It is pertinent to mention that the results corresponding to pure Einstein gravity have been included for comparison reasons, which help us to get a better idea of the new findings generated by the $5D$ EGB term on the mass-radius diagram.

 \